 In this article I will cover:

 Types of filling stitches

 This stitch is what comes to my mind the first time any design outline has to be filled – the satin stitch.

-Needle painting ( which is a technique of filling the whole design with many different coloured thread like strokes of a paint brush blending colours) can be used to fill designs in the most brilliant and realistic way.
+(Needle painting is a technique of filling the whole design with many different coloured thread like strokes of a paint brush blending colours) can be used to fill designs in the most brilliant and realistic way.

 French knots can give a three dimensional look to the design.
 You will have to make several french knots and cover the whole area with small french knots.

-It looks difficult but for some this is the most easy filling stitch because one single french knot can cover some area.
-The texture of french knot is beautiful.
-You can give an outline stitch with split stitch or stem stitch before filling the design with french knots.
-Other knot stitches like bullion knot stitch can also be used to fill design s depending on the effect you are looking for
+It looks difficult, but for some, this is the easiest filling stitch because one single french knot can cover some area.
+The texture of the french knot is beautiful.
+You can give an outline stitch with a split stitch or stem stitch before filling the design with french knots.
+Other knot stitches like bullion knot stitch can also be used to fill designs depending on the effect you are looking for.

-Cross stitch is a favourite embroidery stitch for many and it can fill embroidery designs quite satisfactorily.
-The effect of cross stitch filled design is something different from the other filling stitches
+Cross stitch is a favorite embroidery stitch for many, and it can fill embroidery designs quite satisfactorily.
+The cross stitch-filled design’s effect is different from the other filling stitches.

 It is not only the x shape that you can make with the cross stitch.
 Cross stitch can have many variations – I have a post on the 10 types of cross stitch here, out of which the Italian cross stitch, as well as the Hungarian cross stitch, are favorites of mine for filling a large area.

 You can also check out the post on background stitches for more beautiful filling stitches; These can be used when you have a large area to fill.